The subcontractor has the right to reassess the amount of the special act!

 The absence of approval hinders the right to direct payment for the subcontractor's services.

-In the event that the subcontractor provides proof that the owner could not have been unaware of its existence, the subcontractor may then attempt to obtain part of the payment for his services by engaging the quasi-tort liability of the contracting authority for the breach committed by the latter in its obligation to elicit from the contractor the approval of its subcontractor (CE November 7, 1980, SA Schmid-Valenciennes, n ° 12060, CE May 28, 2001, SA Bernard Travaux Polynesia, n ° 205449).
+In the event that the subcontractor provides proof that the owner could not have been unaware of its existence, the subcontractor may then attempt to obtain part of the payment for his services by engaging the quasi-tort liability of the contracting authority for the breach committed by the latter to its obligation to elicit from the contractor the approval of its subcontractor (CE November 7, 1980, SA Schmid-Valenciennes, n ° 12060, CE May 28, 2001, SA Bernard Travaux Polynesia, n ° 205449).

 Lesson 2: On the right of the subcontractor to reassess the amount of the direct payment